okti3535/jenkins-hands-on/jenkins-01-installing jenkins/README.md

 ```
 - Open your browser, get your ec2 instance Public IPv4 DNS and paste it at address bar with 8080.
 "http://[ec2-public-dns-name]:8080"
+-As prompted, enter the password found in /var/lib/jenkins/secrets/initialAdminPassword.

+Use the following command to display this password:
+sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 - Enter the temporary password to unlock the Jenkins.